 I've told myself this saying every month since I was a first-year analyst working in finance in 1999.
 The saying came to me one evening at 9 pm while I was still at the office, waiting for a Hong Kong-based research analyst to get back to me with some data for a client.
 I had already been at the office since 5:30 am.
 Unfortunately, the analyst never got back to me.

 Because the work hours were so brutal, working in New York City toughened me up.
-I knew there was no way I could continue working 70+ hour weeks for decades so I had to figure out a way to eventually escape.
+I knew there was no way I could continue working 70+ hour weeks for decades.
+Therefore, I had to figure out a way to eventually escape.
 The only solution I could come up with was to save as much as possible and reinvest the proceeds in income-producing assets.

 Here's my story on how my wife and I finally escaped the grind at the age of 34 for good.